€3,00

 In stock!

-Tumbled tiger's eye in its classic golden variety, with the characteristic mobile reflection (chatoyancy) that distinguishes the mineral.
-Sizes between 20×12 mm for the smallest piece and 37×18 mm for the largest.
-Origin: South Africa, a world-renowned deposit.
+Tumbled tiger's eye in its classic golden variety, with the characteristic movable reflection (chatoyancy) that distinguishes the mineral.
+Sizes range from 20×12 mm for the smallest piece to 37×18 mm for the largest.
+Origin: South Africa, a globally recognized deposit.
 Each tumbled stone is individually selected from the lot.

 Material Data Sheet